Overview

 Steps to Practice in Canada

-The basic registration process can take roughly 9–12+ months, and is as follows:
+In general, the basic registration process can take roughly 6–12+ months, and is as follows:

-1. Graduate with either a Master of Nursing or Bachelor of Nursing degree, or equivalent
+Graduate with either a Master of Nursing or Bachelor of Nursing degree, or equivalent.

-2. Apply to the National Nursing Assessment Service (NNAS) as an internationally educated nurse (IEN) to receive an Advisory Report: an evaluation of your credentials comparing them to Canadian nursing standards and requirements.
+For most jurisdictions you will apply to the National Nursing Assessment Service (NNAS) as an internationally educated nurse (IEN) to receive an Advisory Report.
+This is an evaluation of your credentials comparing them to Canadian nursing standards and requirements.

-• If your studies are deemed equal, you are eligible to write the NCLEX.
+If your studies are deemed equal, you are eligible to write the NCLEX.
+Some provinces will allow you to work under a provisional license (practicing under supervision) while you wait to write your exam.

-3. Register with your provincial nursing regulatory authority.
+Register with your provincial nursing regulatory authority (see below for a full list).

 Provincial Requirements